USDA-ARS-GBRU/PanPipes/README.md

 # PanPipes
 ![PanPipes Logo](/pics/logo.png)

-PanPipes is an end-to-end pipeline for pan-genomic graph construction and analysis.
+PanPipes is an end-to-end pipeline for pan-genomic graph construction and genetic analysis.
 Multiple components of the pipeline may have specific utility outside of PanPipes and so have been broken into three application groups:

 * For manipulating xmfas: xmfa_tools [https://github.com/USDA-ARS-GBRU/xmfa_tools](https://github.com/USDA-ARS-GBRU/xmfa_tools "xmfa_tools")
 * For genotyping directly from a graph: gfa_var_genotyper [https://github.com/USDA-ARS-GBRU/gfa_var_genotyper](https://github.com/USDA-ARS-GBRU/gfa_var_genotyper "gfa_var_genotyper")